Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic: Results and Discussion

-\secondReviewChanges{ \paragraph{Robustness.} We assess the robustness of our MIP solutions by re-solving our MIP formulation with the ranges of estimated model parameters used in the sensitivity analysis as inputs.
-We re-solve for the states Ohio, California, Pennsylvania, New York, Maine, and Florida by varying one estimated model parameter each time.
-Our results show that the robustness of the facility and budget allocation solutions vary slightly across states.
-For states like Maine and Florida, the solutions remain the same, but for states like Ohio, California, Pennsylvania, and New York, the solutions change minimally throughout the range of parameter perturbations for $\mu$ and $\zeta$, but not $\epsilon$.
-This is likely because $\zeta$ and $\mu$ and more closely related the the number of people in rehabilitation, which is the compartment that our decision variables are affecting.
-Nevertheless, the solution differences are very minimal, which indicates that our solutions are still highly robust to uncertainty in $\epsilon$, $\mu$, and $\zeta$.
-In similar facility location work (\ie, \citet{vax_location}), they also show that their facility location solutions are highly robust to parameter changes.
-More detailed analysis of figures is shown in \ifpreprint Appendix~\ref{robust}. \else Section EC.8. \fi }
+\secondReviewChanges{ \paragraph{Robustness.} We assess the robustness of our MIP solutions by re-solving our MIP formulation with the ranges of estimated model parameters used in the sensitivity analysis as inputs. \thirdReviewChanges{Our results (in \ifpreprint Appendix~\ref{robust1}\else Section EC.8.1\fi) show that the solution differences when varying the individual parameters are minimal for various states, which indicates that our solutions are highly robust to uncertainty in $\epsilon$, $\mu$, and $\zeta$.} In similar facility location work (\ie, \citet{vax_location}), they also show that their facility location solutions are highly robust to parameter changes.